 Yes, anyone can do what I am doing but…

 It’s almost embarrassing how long it takes me to complete a blog post.
 From writing the content to editing pictures and putting it all together in an attractive and presentable way, it is a lot of work.
 A lot.
-Add site maintenance (I have had a new website in the works for months now and cant get to it), staying on top of social media, and actually traveling – it’s a tough gig.
+Add site maintenance (I have had a new website in the works for months now and cant get to it), staying on top of social media, and actually travelling – it’s a tough gig.

 Now this isn’t a “poor Shaun post” as I am well aware of the perks and am fortunate to receive them.
 What I am pissed about is the bad light that is cast on working with a travel blogger because of those that are just out for a free ride.
 Travel blogging is hard enough for those that are serious about it.
 The ones that are looking for a free ride are making it even more difficult.